mariadb-edwardstoever/running_connection_tester/README.md

 ```
 ./establish_connection.sh --cleanup
 ```
 For non-interactive use, you can perform a graceful shutdown that does not require clean up.
-Stop the running simulator from with the stop_run.sh script:
+Stop the running simulator using the stop_run.sh script:
 ```
 ./stop_run.sh
 ```